mattklepp/k4/SOLUTION.md

 ### **Kryptos as a Multi-Phase Puzzle**

-Our solution confirms that **Kryptos K4 is not the end** but rather:
+My solution confirms that **Kryptos K4 is not the end** but rather:

 1. **Phase 1**: Solve K1-K3 (completed by others)
 2. **Phase 2**: Solve K4 navigation instructions (**COMPLETED** ✅)